ben-marlin/fatedice/target/classes/edu/guilford/README.md

 JPanel dicePanel = new JPanel();
 dicePanel.setLayout(new GridLayout(1, 4, 10, 10));  // 1x4 grid with spacing
 ```
 This will create a "container" that's going to hold the buttons laid out like a grid.
-The 1x4 should be clear (although I think it was assembled backwards) and the 10s represent "padding" on each spot.
-To add the buttons to the panel, you need to add the following inside the for loop: `dicePanel.add(diceLabels[i]);`.
+The 1x4 should be clear and the 10s represent "padding" on each spot.
+To add the buttons to the panel, you need to **add the following inside the for loop**: `dicePanel.add(diceLabels[i]);`.

 ## Add the Panel